Sakintiklama/XSSEF/README.md

 # XSSEF
- Cross Site Scripting Vulnerability Exploitation Freamwork Authenticated & Unauthenticated POST,GET,HTTPHEADER xss exploitation & session stealing freamwork.
+ Blind Cross Site Scripting Vulnerability Exploitation Freamwork Authenticated & Unauthenticated POST,GET,HTTPHEADER xss exploitation & session stealing freamwork.
- In order to use it, you must be registered to the Freamwork System.
+ In order to use it, you must be registered to the Freamwork System (xss.report)

  It is for educational purposes only.
 In case of abuse, the user is responsible.